-Omni has a high conversion efficiency.
+- Omni has a high conversion efficiency.

 - 11 layers of protection!
-Including, but not limited to, short circuit, overheating, and overpowering protection due to its onboard STM32 32-bit ARM Cortex MCU.
+Including, but not limited to, short circuits, overheating, and overpowering protection due to its onboard STM32 32-bit ARM Cortex MCU.

 - It can support wireless charging.

 - It contains buttons for power, DC and USB output, and an OLED screen.

 - Can charge a range multiple of devices, including DC to Surface Cable and Laptop DC Connector Set.

 - Meets the Federal Aviation Administration (FAA)/ Transportation Security Agency (TSA) guidelines for air travel.

 The Omni 20 is arguably one of the most technologically up-to-date power banks in the market.
-It employs Qualcomm 3.0 technology for its fast USB ports this means around 3 amps of charge per port.
+It employs Qualcomm 3.0 technology for its fast USB ports which means around 3 amps of charge per port.

 It also has an OLED screen that displays all the necessary metrics to make your charging experience as smooth as possible.